hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 * `Peer Not Responding`
 * `Response Timeout Expired`

-#### 5. Get Balance
+#### 5. Get Payment Channel Info

-Get balance info for the specified payment channel.
+Get the current info for the specified payment channel.

 *Parameters*